 Typically, CPT authorization for internships that qualify for enrollment in the summer fieldwork course are offered through the Middlebury Institute of International Studies.

-The summer fieldwork course will be offered to Middlebury undergraduates for Summer 2023.
+The summer fieldwork course will be offered to Middlebury undergraduates for Summer 2024.
+(Watch for updates for 2024 in April.)

 - In 2023, the start date can be on or after Wednesday, May 24, and no later than Monday, August 7.